Introducing the New Digital Resource for Personal Care Assistants

 In accessing Akira’s story through a smart-device or desktop computer, they will see familiar scenarios presented which allow them to learn through the character’s experiences.
 By understanding their role within the story, they will also gain an understanding of spiritual care which is natural and easy.
 It will become easy to see that small gestures can have a big impact, and that they will be able to notice the things they do naturally as being important aspects of spiritual care.
 All they need is internet access and the special link.

-If you missed one of our Sneak Peek sessions, you can download the PowerPoint Presentation by clicking on the image below.
+To find out more about how Meet Akira was developed, you can download the Sneak Peek PowerPoint Presentation by clicking on the image below.

 Meet Akira has been developed using a co-design process with personal carers and older people; as well as with input from our Reference Group: